Elm-Canvas/elm-canvas/readme.md

 ## What is the canvas element?

 The canvas element is a unique html element with mutable image data.
-By modification of the canvas elements data, the color value of individual pixels can be set on the screen.
+By modification of the canvas elements data, the color value of individual pixels on the screen can be set.
 The basic definition of the canvas data type is..

 ``` Elm
   type alias Canvas =